fallahi-sichani-lab/4i-Protocols-Scripts/Tissue-4i-Image-Processing-Workflow/README.md

 In this vignette, we demonstrate the workflow we used to visualize the data in Figure 4.
 For a tutorial, we provided three folders of raw images from Operetta imaging, including:
 * Postquench images taken after autofluorescence quenching, for the purpose of subtraction in later rounds
 * Round 1 images where we immunostained for differentiation state markers NGFR (AF488), SOX10 (AF568), and MITF (AF647)
-* Round 2 images where we immunostained for a pan-immune cell marker (CD45) and T-cell marker (CD3).
+* Round 2 images where we immunostained for a pan-immune cell marker, CD45 (AF568) and a T-cell marker, CD3 (AF647).

 These files can be found here: https://figshare.com/s/750147eec9e819ecc7a5